 This pose is similar to a Downward-Facing Dog but with the help of a wall.
 It will help you open your upper body, hamstrings, and calves.
 Here’s how to do this:

 - Stand in front of a wall.
-Place your hands at shoulder-width distance on the wall with your wrists parallel to your hips.
+Place your hands at a shoulder-width distance on the wall with your wrists parallel to your hips.

 - Walk your feet back until you have a 90-degree angle in your wrists, shoulders, hips, and ankles.